The slug club

 -Oh, don’t we all just get along, when we start off by being rude? » Severus interviened.

--What have you been up to? » Harry Potter snapped at him in return.
+-What have you been up to? » Harry Potter snapped at him.

 -Ron says you’re working at their shop, now.
 You didn’t bother to give anyone any news. »

--Like I owed anything to you. » Severus mumbled.
-Potter crossed his arms.
+-Like I owed anything to you. » Potter crossed his arms.

 -We thought you were DEAD. »